2025 Libertarian National Committee chair special election: Background

 Angela McArdle was re-elected as LNC Chair at the 2024 Libertarian National Convention.
 She was first elected to the position in May 2022, as part of the "Mises Caucus takeover" of the Libertarian Party.
 The party had experienced a shift to the right under her first term as Chair.

 In her second term, McArdle attracted controversies within the party over her actions as Chair after Donald Trump's appearance at the 2024 Libertarian convention.
 McArdle endorsed Libertarian nominee Chase Oliver in the 2024 United States presidential election as a vehicle for Trump's victory, although she had been accused by her critics of being disloyal to the Libertarian Party during a dispute over Oliver's ballot access in Colorado.
 McArdle also had been accused of being involved in self-interested transactions.

-On January 21, 2025, new allegations emerged that McArdle did not disclose gifts made to her domestic partner from the Party's funds, which lead to calls within the party for her resignation.
+On January 21, 2025, new allegations emerged that McArdle did not disclose gifts made to her domestic partner from the Party's funds, which led to calls within the party for her resignation.
 On January 25, McArdle announced her intent to resign, citing new opportunities.
 She continued as chair until Steven Nekhaila was elected as her successor.